South Africa Visa and Passport Requirements

 Yellow fever certificates are required if the journey starts from or passes through a country with yellow fever.

-Nationals not referred to in the chart above are advised to contact the embassy/high commission for visa requirements.
+Nationals not referred to in the chart above or mentioned in the above paragraphs are advised to contact the embassy/high commission for visa requirements.

-The Department of Home Affairs website (www.home-affairs.gov.za) has comprehensive details on visa requirements and exemptions and the relevant forms for downloading.
-If you are one of the few travellers subject to visa requirements, you should apply for your visa before you intend to travel.
+The Department of Home Affairs website (http://www.dha.gov.za/) has comprehensive details on visa requirements, visa exemptions and the relevant forms for downloading.
+If you are one of the travellers subject to visa requirements, you should apply for your visa before you intend to travel.
 No visas are issued at South African points of entry.
-If you arrive without the necessary paperwork, immigration officials are obliged to refuse you entry.
+If you arrive without the necessary paperwork or incorrect paperwork, immigration officials are obliged to refuse you entry.

 Nationals requiring a visa to visit South Africa must obtain a transit visa if travelling through South Africa to visit a neighbouring country.

-Consulate (or consular section at high commission/embassy).
-In the UK, VFS Global (www.vfsglobal.com/southafrica/uk) handles visa applications on behalf of the high commission; an additional £35 service charge applies.
+Apply to your nearest consulate (or consular section at high commission/embassy).
+In the UK, VFS Global (www.vfsglobal.com/southafrica/uk) handles visa applications on behalf of the high commission; an additional service charge applies.

 If you need to extend your visa, you should contact the nearest branch of the Department of Home Affairs.
 If you plan to visit for longer than 90 days, you normally need to apply for a temporary residence permit.

-An import permit is required for all pets, applied for through the Directorate of Animal Health in South Africa.
-A 14-day quarantine period applies to dogs from many countries.
-Cats are exempt from quarantine.
+An import permit is required for all pets, applied for through the Department of Agriculture (https://www.dalrrd.gov.za).
+A 14-day (minimum) quarantine period applies to dogs from the following countries: Argentina, Australia, Austria, Belgium, Botswana, Bulgaria, Canada, Comoros, Cyprus, Czech Republic, Denmark, Estonia, Eswatini, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Israel, Italy, Latvia, Lesotho, Lithuania, Luxembourg, Malawi, Malta, Namibia, the Netherlands, New Zealand, Norway, Poland, Reunion, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, UK, USA and Zimbabwe.
+Cats are exempt from quarantine if you have the original copies of a completed Import Permit and Veterinary Health Certificate.
 Animals must be vaccinated against rabies except those coming from the UK, Australia and New Zealand.
 It’s worth checking first whether you will be allowed to take pets back into your home country again after they have been in South Africa.